As a high school or early college student, it’s tough to figure out what you’re going to do with the rest of your life.

 Of those who do know, 23% said they made their choice based on “something they saw in TV or in a movie.”

 Choosing a career because it looked cool in a movie?
 Definitely not something we’d advise.

-Instead, check out a new site called Find Your Calling, just released by CareerBuilder.
+Instead, check out a site called Find Your Calling, released by CareerBuilder.
 It’s a unique resource that combines a personality test with up-to-date career information and real-time labor market data.